 Take a Step Back, Look at Your Frame

 Often, the photographer’s biological zoom turns on while he’s using a wide angle lens.
 Though he can see just a certain part of the photograph, the camera is still going to take a picture of the entire scene.
+This is important to note.

 Keep The Edge Of The Frame in Mind